Project Type

 Defining the Edge: We moved into high-fidelity designs, reviewing progress weekly.
 Motion was reinforced as the key differentiator to boost engagement.
 Our edge relied on motion, a strong value proposition, highly relevant copy, robust product comparisons, and customer testimonials.

-High-Fidelity Delivery: Under my high-level supervision and occasional GM reviews, Elle completed the high-fidelity design for the entire Homepage, the Pricing page, and the hero sections of all product pages before organizational needs required her to return to her regular duties.
+High-Fidelity Delivery: Under my high-level supervision and occasional GM reviews, Elle completed the high-fidelity design for the entire Homepage, the Pricing page, and the hero sections of all product pages before organizational needs required her to turn to other duties.

 Having shifted to full product ownership and completed the core feature designs, I quickly took back responsibility for the rest of the website build, overseeing the final high-pressure phase with only three months left until launch.